Manuel-DominguezCBG/VCF-matcher/README.md

 # VCF-matcher

-Determine if two VCF files came from the same biological source or patient by comparing common variants.
+Determine if two Variant Call Format (VCF) files came from the same biological source by comparing common variants.

 ## Introduction

-In facilities that manage high sample throughput (E.g. in a clinical genomics lab) sample mix-up or mislabelling is a common problem ( Koboldt et al. , 2010; Grimm et al. , 2010 ).
-This can lead to incorrect data processing and analysis which conflicting results and error conclusions/reports might have a huge negative impact in the diagnostic provided for the clinical genomics lab in which I am working now.
+In facilities that manage high sample throughput (E.g. a clinical genomics lab) sample mix-up or mislabelling is a common problem (Koboldt et al. , 2010; Grimm et al., 2010).
+This issue can lead to incorrect data processing and analysis which conflicting results and error conclusions/reports might have a huge negative impact on the diagnostic provided.

-In one of the discussions carried out with my supervisor, he showed me an approach of determining manually whether two Variant Call Format (VCF) files represent samples from the same biological source by comparing their genotypes.
-Following this method, I propose here a script of Python that performs exactly the same, it provides a rapid pair-wise comparison of two VCF files.
+In one of the discussions carried out with my supervisor, he showed me an approach of determining manually whether two VCF files represent samples from the same patient or not by comparing their genotypes.
+Following this method, I propose here a script of Python that performs exactly the same,it provides a rapid pair-wise comparison of two VCF files.

 ##  Implementation, features and installation

 This program is a Python command-line tool (Python v3.9) for Linux operating systems.
 The script only requires two VCF files and 4 Python libraries.
 The Python libraries are:

+- os
 - argparse
 - pandas
-- os
 - numpy

-For installation, I suggest cloning this repository to your machine and set up a virtual environment so that it doesn't mess up any other python installation you've got.
+For installation, I suggest cloning this repository to your machine and set up a virtual environment so that it does't mess up any other python installation you've got.
 This is very simple to do by following the instructions [here](https://docs.python.org/3/tutorial/venv.html).
 A very condensed version:

 0. In a folder, e.g.  `/home/Name/NGS`